 Barracuda Point, Sipadan Island, Malaysia

 Barracuda Point can be an intimidating experience.
 Fish stream along like traffic here, as if the streets of New Delhi have descended underwater.
-During these chaotic scenes, you may find yourself in the center of a giant barracuda tornado, while hammerhead sharks and flapping rays nonchalantly cruise past.
+During these chaotic scenes, you may find yourself in the centre of a giant barracuda tornado, while hammerhead sharks and flapping rays nonchalantly cruise past.

 The sea turtles here are three-meter beasts, and jackfish swim in swirling balls in their hundreds.
 It’s home to the weird and wonderful too; look out for the strange-looking bum head parrot fish and eerie batfish.